wenlongche/Trinity/readme.md

 * Automatic Display of Declarations in the Context Window on the bottom in the (G)VIM window using the Source Explorer: http://www.vim.org/scripts/script.php?script_id=2179

-* Symbol Windows For Each File on the left in the (G)VIM window (G)VIM using the script named 'taglist.vim': http://www.vim.org/scripts/script.php?script_id=273
+* Symbol Windows For Each File on the left in the (G)VIM window (G)VIM using the Taglist: http://www.vim.org/scripts/script.php?script_id=273

-* Quick Access to All Files on the right in the (G)VIM window using the script named 'The NERD tree(NERD_tree.vim)': http://www.vim.org/scripts/script.php?script_id=1658
+* Quick Access to All Files on the right in the (G)VIM window using the NERD Tree: http://www.vim.org/scripts/script.php?script_id=1658

 Installation